 The Civic Leadership Avademy is a series of informational sessions organized to serve as a "tool box" of information to help residents navigate through the complex system of local government operations and services while exploring their city, meeting City leaders and elected officials, touring facilities and engaging in meaningful discussions.
 Discover not only how decisions are made by the City of Winchester but, most importantly, why.
-The four month program is designed to improve communication between citizens and government, while fostering increased citizen involvement, practices and services.
-Classes are held on Thursday nights beginning in January each year.
+The program is designed to improve communication between citizens and government, while fostering increased citizen involvement, practices and services.
+Classes begin in January each year.
 Click here for more information.

 Citizen's Police Academy

 The Citizen's Police Academy is a free 10-week training program that provides citizens with an inside look at local law enforcement and its challenges.
 The instructors in the program are law enforcement officers and other public officials.
 The purpose of the Citizen's Academy is to develop a positive relationship between the police and the community through education.
 Graduates of the academy are eligible to serve the Police Department and the community as a VIP (Volunteer in Policing).
 The VIP program is registered through the National Volunteers in Police Services.

 The Winchester Police Department also offers a Teen Citizen's Police Academy (ages 13-17) and a Junior Academy (ages 5-8).

 Kids and Cops Camp

 This award-winning program, held in June each year, is designed to provide children (ages 9-12) with the opportunity to learn about law enforcement and to start friendships with police officers.
 During the camp, participants will learn teamwork, leadership, and discipline.
 Camp activities include field trips, guest speakers, pool activities, and a community service project.
 Applications are made available in April each year at Winchester Parks & Recreation (Jim Barnett Park).

 Community Emergency Response Team (CERT)